rcrderby/crg-container/README.md

     Option 2 - Clone the repository with Git [^5]:
   </summary>

-1. Open your preferred terminal application (Terminal, Git Bash, Windows PowerShell, etc.).
+1. Open your preferred terminal application (Terminal, Git Bash, Windows PowerShell, etc.) to run Git [^5] commands.

 2. Use the `git clone` command to fetch the repository files and place them within a new folder with the prefix `crg-scoreboard_`.